gedasilva/vilaboim.github.io/README.md

 # vilaboim.com

-## Hi, I'm Lucas and I am a frontend developer.
+## Hi, I'm Lucas and I'm a frontend developer.
 ### I work at [Vitta](http://vitta.me) creating legendary products.

 ### These are my social networks